How Long Do Baseball Games Last?

 - Discussion of possible solutions: We debate what steps may be taken to shorten the duration of the game.

-We contrast Prominent League Baseball with other major sports, such as the NFL and the NBA.
-We conclude with a brief review of how long various levels of baseball take in other countries.
+- We contrast Prominent League Baseball with other major sports, such as the NFL and the NBA.
+In the last section, we provide a summary of how long various levels of baseball take

 Factors Causing The Length of the Game at the MLB Level and Possible Solutions